 |6 years but less than 7 years||6 weeks|

 |7 years but less than 8 years||7 weeks|

 In addition, some employees are entitled to Employment Standards Act severance on top of Employment Standards Act notice.
 An employee qualifies for Employment Standards Act severance pay if they:

 - have worked for the employer for five or more years, and

 - has a payroll in Ontario of at least $2.5 million; or

 - terminated the employment of 50 or more employees in a six-month period because all or part of the business permanently closed.

 Employees get one week of Employment Standards Act severance pay for every year of completed service up to a maximum of 26 weeks’ pay.
 To be clear, the maximum amount of severance pay required to be paid under the Employment Standards Act is 26 weeks.
 Thus, with ‘severance’ in conjunction with ‘notice’, under the Employment Standards Act, long-tenured dismissed employees could be entitled to 34 weeks pay.

 Important: unless an employment contract says otherwise in a valid and enforceable termination clause, most employees are entitled to common law severance which is worth more than Employment Standards Act notice/severance.
 However, only a lawyer can sue for common law severance.
 The Ministry of Labour has no jurisdiction to award common law severance.
-Call us for a free consultation to determine if you are entitled to common law severance.

 Can my employer force me to go on overtime?